Milwaukee Police Department: Weapons

 In 2023, MPD transitioned back to Glock (G45 9mm) pistols due to accidental discharges of their P320 pistols while holstered.

 In 2019, the MPD transitioned to the SIG Sauer P320 in 9mm following issues which involved frames cracking on the M&P40 pistols used by MPD.
 The holster chosen for the P320 pistols is made by Safariland, a company known for making various holsters and accessories.

 As of 2018, Milwaukee police officers are armed with the Smith & Wesson M&P .40 S&W, which is the standard issue weapon for the department.
 It replaced the Glock 22 .40 caliber pistol following issues with the Glock's performance back in 2009.

 As of 2009, the standard-issue patrol rifle is the Smith & Wesson M&P15; it was first purchased when the agency went to the M&P .40 sidearm.

 Fallen officers

-Since the establishment of the Milwaukee Police Department in 1855, 64 officers have died while on duty.
-The most recent on-duty death occurred on February 6, 2019, as an officer was shot by a suspect during the execution of a search warrant.
+Since the establishment of the Milwaukee Police Department in 1855, 67 officers have died while on duty.
+The most recent officer related death occurred on December 6, 2023, as an officer was killed in a off-duty motor vehicle accident.
+The most recent on-duty death was on February 7, 2023, where an officer was shot and killed while attempting to place an armed robbery suspect into custody.